dragongamer90/sf/README.md

 * The game tries to trigger an emotional response in the player in a number of ways
   * By having the death of your team mates effect the gameplay by manipulating both the graphics and audio
-  * By having game modes where there is an option other than extermination of the enemy team members to achieve victory
+  * By having game modes where there is an option other than extermination of enemy team members to achieve victory

 * The game encourages team cooperation, it almost makes it a necessity